• Skip to primary navigation

 4. Once sweet potatoes are baked, turn face-up and place on serving plate.

 5. Score with a knife and stuff with black beans.
-Top with bell pepper, shredded cabbage, cooked corn, optional leafy greens, avocado, and cilantro.
-Add a big squeeze of lime and serve immediately.
+Top with bell pepper, shredded cabbage, cooked corn, and avocado.
+Add optional toppings and enjoy!

-6. Store leftovers in the fridge fro 1-2 days, though best when served fresh.
+6. Store leftovers in an airtight container in the refrigerator 1-2 days, though best when served fresh.

 Notes